The troubleshooting page describes common issues that you might encounter while using Cloud Domains and tells you how to handle them.

 provide suggestions.
 It relies on an

-availability cache that may be out of date.
+availability cache that might be incomplete or out of date.
 The

 retrieveRegisterParameters call, on the other hand, deals with only one domain